TENS MACHINE USE

 Mode 2 (Burst 2 and Boost 2) can be used when your labour advances and your contractions become more frequent.

 Press the Mode button to switch between modes.
-You will see from the User Display, that the number in the small circle next to the BURST or BOOST will change from 1 to 2 and vice-versa.
+You will see from the User Display, that the number on the centre right of the display will change from 1 to 2 (and vice-versa).

 NB.
 Both modes are interchangeable and can be used according to your preference, not necessarily for the stage of labour you are in.